 Like his father, Mark attended St. Louis University High School where he played a little basketball and football.
 He also was involved with student government.
 He worked part-time and summers at a downtown department store, frequently riding the bus to and from his job.
 Bus transportation also provided many a ride home after school, as did an occasional hitchhike.

-Following high school, Mark attended Quincy College, where he majored in Political Science and History.
+Following high school, Mark attended Quincy University, where he majored in Political Science and History.
 While in college, he worked summers making paint, and in a chemical laboratory.
 He was also a Resident Assistant (to reduce college expenses), student body president and graduated with highest honors in 1976.

 On August 5, 1977, Mark married his high school and college sweetheart, Patty Hofmeister, an Ursuline Academy student-athlete who hailed from Rock Hill in St. Louis County.
 Patty was also the product of a middle-income family.
 She attended the University of Missouri and graduated with a degree in medical technology.
 She worked in that field until 2000.
 She also coached high school field hockey in later years while raising their family.
 In fact, both Patty and Mark have been actively engaged in coaching youth sports teams over the years.